Mechanical Insulation FAQs

 • PIP—Process Industry Practices

 Some of the performance specifications that you will need to become familiar with on the job include water vapor transmission, compressive strength, and fire hazard classifications.
 Example: You'll find that a 25/50 rating for fire hazard classification is required for some codes.
-The 25 represents the flame spread index and 50 represents smoke when compared to cement as "0" and red oak as "100".
+The 25 represents the flame spread index and 50 represents smoke developed index when compared to cement as "0" and red oak as "100".

 For technical specs on any Armacell product, please contact our Technical managers.